DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 When using sqlite as Forgejos database, nothing needs to be done here.

-If you need a more powerful database, you can use MySQL/MariaDB or PostgreSQL (apparently sqlite is good enough for at least 10 users, but might even suffice for more[^sqlite] - and I read it's not too hard to migrate the database from sqlite to something else later).
+If you need a more powerful database, you can use MySQL/MariaDB or PostgreSQL (apparently sqlite is good enough for at least 10 users, but might even suffice for more[^sqlite].
+I heard that it's possible to migrate the database from sqlite to something else later, though it isn't guaranteed to work).

 See [Forgejos Database Preparation guide](https://forgejo.org/docs/latest/admin/database-preparation/) for setup instructions.